open-mmlab/denseflow/README.md

 - faster, 40% faster (by parallelize IO & computation)
 - record the progress when extract a list of videos, and resume by simply running the same command again (idempotent)

+### Term of Usage

+- Star the repo before clone
+- File issue if it does not work
+- Unstar if you feel it is unmaintained

 ### Install